 How to place a lay bet

 To place a lay bet on Smarkets simply select the odds in the blue box as displayed below.

 In doing so, the odds currently in the box will be selected.
-Your bet against Permian at 13.0 will, therefore, win if any other horse wins the race.
+Your bet against Cape Islay at 4.5 will, therefore, win if any other horse wins the race.